DataCanvasIO/YLearn/README.md

     ```

    `cg` will be the causal graph encoding the causal relation `X <- W -> Y` in YLearn.
 If there exist unobserved confounders in the causal graph, then, aside from the observed variables, we should also define a python `list` containing these causal relations.
 For example, a causal graph with unobserved confounders (green nodes)

    <img src="./fig/graph_expun.png" width="400">

-   is first converted into a graph with latent confounding arcs
+   is first converted into a graph with latent confounding arcs (black dotted llines with two directions)

    <img src="./fig/graph_un_arc.png" width="500">

-   To represent such causal graph, we should (1) define a python `dict` to represent the observed parts, and (2) define a `list` to encode the latent confounding arcs where each element in the `list` includes the names of start and end nodes of a latent confounding arc:
+   To represent such causal graph, we should (1) define a python `dict` to represent the observed parts, and (2) define a `list` to encode the latent confounding arcs where each element in the `list` includes the names of the start node and the end node of a latent confounding arc:

    ```python
         from ylearn.causal_model.graph import CausalGraph